Skip to the main content

 In general, reflexology therapists:

-• ask questions about the client’s medical history, physical condition, lifestyle and preferences
+• Ask questions about the client’s medical history, physical condition, lifestyle, and preferences

-• assess the client’s physical, mental and emotional health
+• Assess the client’s physical, mental, and emotional health

-• apply gentle pressure with thumbs and fingers to stimulate specific reflex points or areas (the actual pressure varies depending on the client and the client’s responses to pressure)
+• Apply gentle pressure with thumbs and fingers to stimulate specific reflex points or areas (the actual pressure varies depending on the client and the client’s responses to pressure)

-• identify and record reflex sensitivities
+• Identify and record reflex sensitivities

-• provide feedback to the client
+• Provide feedback to the client

-discuss a plan and schedule further sessions.
+• Discuss a plan and schedule further sessions

 Working Conditions

-Updated Mar 31, 2018
+Updated Mar 31, 2024

 • Strength Required Lift up to 5 kg

 Most reflexology therapists are independent workers with offices in varying locations, including their own homes.
 Some provide mobile services where they travel directly to clients.
-Hours of work vary depending on the therapist’s practice, but generally include evenings and weekends.
+Reflexology therapists can also be found in a variety of integrative health clinics.
+They work alongside other health professionals such as chiropractors, massage therapists, and physiotherapists.

 Interests & Abilities